 Do NOT select Public Domain or CCO.
 You may add a Creative Commons License to your item that allows copyrighted works to be shared and re-used.
 Select License Type: Creative Commons or License Type: No Creative Commons License.
 DO NOT assign a Creative Commons license if you plan to place an embargo on your thesis or dissertation that allows only the OSU community access to your work.

 You can request an embargo so your work will be accessible only to Oregon State University faculty, staff and students for up to two years.
-The document will not be accessible via the World Wide Web during this time.
-Request on the ETD Submission Approval Form.
-For more information contact Julie Kurtz, the Graduate School Thesis editor, at (541) 737-1466.
-Learn more about an embargo, and what your choices are, on the library website.
+The document will not be accessible via the internet during this time.
+Learn more about an embargo and what your choices are on the library website.

 All advanced degree recipients are given the opportunity to complete an exit survey that gathers information about the graduate school experience.
 You will receive a link to the survey approximately one month after the term ends and your degree is officially conferred.
 The results are completely confidential and are very important in helping us improve all aspects of graduate education at OSU.
 Thank you in advance for completing this important questionnaire.